yoppeh/minl/README.md

 - Make sure the minl repo is in /root
 - `cd /root/minl`
 - Choose a device to install to: USB stick, external USB drive, internal hard drive, whatever.
 - Run `fdisk /dev/xxxx`.
-My USB stick gets recognized as /dev/sda, so I run `fdisk /dev/sda` and create a 110GB root partition, type 83, make it active with the `a` command, then create a 2GB swap partition with type 82. `w` to write the changes and exit fdisk.
+My USB stick gets recognized as /dev/sda, so I run `fdisk /dev/sda` and create a 512MB boot partition type EF00, 110GB root partition, type 8200, then create a 2GB swap partition with type 8000. `w` to write the changes and exit fdisk.
 - Run `cp environment.sh.template environment.sh`
 - Check environment.sh and set the variables appropriately.
 The swap partition is optional, you can leave it blank with `SWAP_DEV=`.
-In my case above: `TARGET_DEV=/dev/sda`, `ROOT_DEV=/dev/sda1`, `ROOT_PARTITION=1`, `SWAP_DEV=/dev/sda2`.
+In my case above: `TARGET_DEV=/dev/sda`, `BOOT_PARTITION=1`, `ROOT_PARTITION=2`, `SWAP_PARTITION=3`.
 Set the KERNEL_CONFIG appropriately.
 For example, if you're doing this in a VirtualBox VM, you could set `KERNEL_CONFIG=kernel-config.virtualbox`.
 Set TIMEZONE to your desired timezone.
 Example: `TIMEZONE=America/Chicago`
 - Run `./get-sources.sh`
 - Run `./install-stage1.sh`
 - Run `cd /sources`